mod-nikki-mam/llm_header_detection/README.md

        - applebot
        - googlebot

-and also the lack of common user browser headers also checks if request rate is inhuman
+along with the lack of common user browser headers, so scrapers need to emulate a full browser(not impossible,but not trivial and takes more resources in a meaningful way) also checks if request rate is inhuman

 Uses fastapi's Requests class.